metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_module_v1beta1_manifest.md

 Optional:

-- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run this pod.More info: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/
+- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run this pod.
+More info: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/
 - `volumes` (Attributes List) (see [below for nested schema](#nestedatt--spec--device_plugin--volumes))

 <a id="nestedatt--spec--device_plugin--container"></a>